Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Carroll said Prosise, a third-round pick in 2016, backed up his performance Saturday with “a great week’’ of practice.

 “He’s going to get a lot of playing time (against the Raiders),’’ Carroll said.
 “He deserves a lot of playing time, we need to see him and he has to make up for some lost time.
-I’ve always admired the range of ability that he brings and I’m hoping he can have a game again where he can show it and make it obvious that he belongs.”
+I’ve always admired the range of ability that he brings, and I’m hoping he can have a game again where he can show it and make it obvious that he belongs.”

 Can Gary Jennings and John Ursua show they belong?